mistergreen/WAAC/README.md

 https://www.youtube.com/playlist?list=PLBa21usjmOFKCHJmGBnlkjP8v2rVpoFGZ

 1. Add more devices like pH sensor, simple push button, any device that can interface with the Arduino.
+2. Add data logging capabilities.
+The data would be saved onto the SD cards and displayed on a highchart framework.

 I decided not to do back up to settings.
 It's too complicated.
 It's best you stick a 9v battery to the arduino in case of a power outtage :)